Nisschhal/auth-mern/README.md

    - Input fields for 6 digits codes with ref hook
    - Backspace logic to move back and focus on next as code entered
    - Auto submission when entered all digits
+4. Forgot Password
+   - Send the reset mail to registered email
+   - use the link and set a new password
+5. Dashboard
+   - Nothing much, just show the name, email, last login and joined date.

 ### 3. Authentication process